dzacca/zfs-auto-snapshot/README.md

 I have tuned the cron jobs to suit my personal needs.
 The cron jobs mimic my setup on timeshit.
 This is my default schedule:

-- No frequent snapshots
+- 5 frequent snapshots
-- No hourly snapshots
+- 24 hourly snapshots
 - 5 daily snapshots
 - 3 weekly snapshots
 - 2 monthly snapshots